VanXNF/Hackintosh-Gigabyte-B460M-Aorus-Pro/README_EN.md

 | Sleep/Wake    | Work.                                      |
 | USB Mapping   | Work.                                      |

-**Note 1:** you should map your own USB ports if my mapping can not work properly.
+**Note 1:** To meet the limit of 15 usb ports on macOS, I had to limit the usb2 of the usb3 Port on the back of the chassis, I have 2 usb3 ports on the front panel that they can respond to both usb2 and usb3 devices.
+To sum up, usb3 ports on the back of the chassis can only respond to usb3 devices.
+So that **you should connect keyboard and mouse with usb2 ports.** You should remap your own USB ports if my mapping can not work properly.

 ## Known issues